Thanksgiving shopping crowds 'good not great'; online sales strong

 Shoppers are expected to be cautious with their spending again this year.
 The National Retail Federation is expecting holiday sales to rise 3.7 percent, slower than last year's 4.1 percent growth rate, due to stagnant wages and sluggish job growth.

-(Reporting and writing by Nandita Bose in Chicago; Editing by Nick Zieminski)
+(Additional reporting by Kylie Gumpert in New York, Writing by Nandita Bose; Editing by Nick Zieminski)